elctechno/e-dashboard/README.md

-## WELCOME TO LIBRARY ELC DASHBOAD
+## WELCOME TO LIBRARY ELC DASHBOARD

 Hi this component using vue 3 + typescript.